exPHAT/SwiftBluetooth/README.md

 #### Watching with callbacks

-Peristent tasks return a `CancellableTask` that needs to be cancelled when you're done.
+Persistent tasks return a `CancellableTask` that needs to be cancelled when you're done.

 ```swift
 let task = central.scanForPeripherals { peripheral in